Boris Živković

 Boris Živković (/hr/; born 15 November 1975) is a Croatian former professional footballer who played as a full-back and centre-back.

 Živković began his professional career with FK Sarajevo in his native country.
 He moved to Croatia and signed for Marsonia and later Hrvatski Dragovoljac, before spending six seasons with Bundesliga club Bayer Leverkusen.
 Following shorter stints at Portsmouth, VfB Stuttgart, and 1.
 FC Köln, he returned to Croatia to play for Hajduk Split.

 At the international level, Živković represented the Croatia national team, making 39 appearances, 18 of which as the team's captain.

 Club career

 Early career

 Živković started his career in his native country at FK Sarajevo U19 as a youth player, before he began his professional career with FK Sarajevo just at the outset of Bosnian war.
-He left besieged city of Sarajevo with his club in 1993, and toured the region before FK Sarajevo got invited for a humanitarian tour in Italy in 1994.
+He left besieged city of Sarajevo with his club in 1993, and toured the region before FK Sarajevo was invited for a humanitarian tour in Italy in 1994.

 After leaving war-torn Bosnia, he signed for Marsonia (from Slavonski Brod) in 1994.
 He gained a good reputation at Marsonia, making his debut in the 1994–95 season and appearing 13 times.
 The following season, he played 31 games before transferring to Hrvatski Dragovoljac (from Siget, Zagreb).
 However, he only spent one season at his new club before impressive performances persuaded German club Bayer Leverkusen to sign him.